yonas-fsaha/calculator-with-js/Readme.md

 1. Open the `index.html` file in your preferred web browser.
 2. The calculator will be displayed on the screen, showing a set of buttons for numbers and operations.
 3. Use the number buttons to enter values, and the operation buttons to perform calculations.
-4. The result will be displayed
+4. The result will be display